Neuroblastoma is cancer that starts

 - Higher risk of other cancers later in

 Talk with your child's healthcare provider about side effects linked

 with their treatment.
 Tell them about any changes you notice.
 There are often ways

 manage side effects.
-There may be things you can do and medicines you can take to
+There may be things your child can do and medicines they can

 Most side effects get better and go away over time after treatment

 ends.
 But some can last the rest of your child's life.
 Talk to your child's treatment

 ongoing care.
 Your child will be seen by oncologists and other healthcare providers